Psychology and Criminology (Joint Honours) BA (Hons)

 For information on the scholarships available to you, please see our scholarships page.

-Every Criminology** student (Single and Joint Honours) receives an undergraduate membership to the British Society of Criminology (BSC) for the entirety of their degree.
+Every student receives an undergraduate membership to the British Society of Criminology (BSC) for the entirety of their degree.
 Check out the full Member Benefits list.
+Additionally, all students are also eligible to apply directly to the British Psychological Society for student membership.

 Our postgraduate courses are a great way to enhance the skills you have already learnt.
 Benefit from our 20% alumni discount on postgraduate fees to give you a CV that will catch the eye of employers.